Four House Members are Violating Federal Ethics Laws With Missing Financial Disclosures

 Nehls was referred to the House Ethics Committee by the Office of Congressional Ethics in late 2023 for, among other things, issues with his financial disclosures.

 That investigation into Nehls remains ongoing.
-Additionally, OpenSecrets reported that Nehls has potentially violated federal law by consistently failing to disclose financial details related to earnings from a book the congressman wrote in 2022 about the 2020 election.
+Additionally, OpenSecrets reported that Nehls has potentially violated federal law by failing to disclose financial details related to earnings from a book the congressman wrote about the 2020 election.

 Numerous other members of Congress have also violated the STOCK Act and federal transparency law during 2025 with improper personal financial disclosures, many of which involve individual stock trades.